Trent University offers scholarship program designed to foster and reward academic excellence among its students.

 - IELTS (International English language Testing Services).
 The minimum acceptance score is 6.5, with no band below 6.0.

-How to Apply: Applicants should mail or e-mail scholarship documents to the Trent International office. application and supporting documents
+How to Apply: Applicants should mail or e-mail scholarship documents to the Trent International office.
+Scholarship application and supporting documents

 - An essay in which you outline your academic aspirations and future career goals and how Trent University can help you in achieving these goals (maximum 1 page, 300-500 words).